michaelhenry/Localizr/README.md

 ## License

-MHPinterestLayout is available under the MIT license.
+Localizr is available under the MIT license.
 See the LICENSE file for more info.